DEliasVCruz/ZettlekastenNotes/9vvw.md

-You should first [create an iam execution role](./8o8o.md) to be `assumed` by the lambda when executing, so that it have permission to access `aws resources`, you can do this with the `aim creat-role` comand
+You should first [create an iam execution role](./8o8o.md) to be `assumed` by the lambda when executing, so that it have permission to access `aws resources`, you can do this with the `aim creat-role` command

-- In this example we use an inline trust policiy
+- In this example we use an inline trust policy

 ```sh
 aws iam create-role \